-What educational path do I take if I want to become a doctor?
+What educational path do you take if you want to become a doctor?

 Hopefully by now, you’ve taken senior high school STEM classes or enrolled in the STEM strand.
 Your next step is choosing a pre-med course for your college degree.
-After pre-med you’ll have to review for and pass the National Medical Admission Test (NMAT) to enter a school of medicine.
+After pre-med you’ll have to review for and pass the National Medical Admission Test (NMAT) to enter a school of medicine and take up a medical courses.
 And after med school, it’s time to go for it, doctor!

 But let’s take it one step at a time.

-What is pre-med?
-What courses should I take if I want to become a doctor?
+Which of these Pre-Med Courses should you take if you want to become a doctor?

 Pre-med isn’t an actual major.
 It’s a general term to let people know you’re studying to become a doctor.
 The skills you’ll need and learn in your pre-med courses center around the scientific process.
 A lot of it has to do with analytical thinking, problem solving, some math, and of course, memory skills.
 So don’t forget about those lab classes!

 Is there one true and perfect pre-med course?
 Nope.
 It depends on what kind of doctor you want to be, what skills you want to improve, and what program you’re interested in.
-To get you started, here are some pre-med courses that med school students recommend taking.
+To get you started, here are some pre-med courses in the Philippines that med school students recommend taking.

 If you want a general approach to medicine, this is the course to take.
 BS Biology students learn all about living things from body structure and functions down to cellular makeup.
 You’ll be immersed in all that through your laboratory and lecture classes.
 This course will test your memory skills and study habits.
 It’s a great prep for the rigors of medical school!